ucam-department-of-psychiatry/camcops/docs/source/server/third_party_installation.rst

   camcops", tick ``db_owner`` or some other suitable combination (e.g.
   ``db_ddladmin + db_datareader + db_datawriter``).
 See
   https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/database-level-roles?view=sql-server-2017.

+- Ensure the server allows logins via username/password combinations.

+  - Right-click the top-level database object in the SSMS tree.
+  - :menuselection:`Properties --> Security`
+  - Ensure "Server authentication" is set to "SQL Server and Windows Authentication mode" (not "Windows Authentication mode").
+  - Restart SQL Server (from Windows Services; the "SQL Server (MSSQLSERVER)" services).

+  Without this, you will get errors like ``[Microsoft][ODBC Driver 13 for SQL Server][SQL Server]Login failed for user 'camcops_user'.
+(18456)``.

 - Create an ODBC data source.